2CatStudios/UnityMusicPlayer/Developer/UnityMusicPlayer/Assets/StreamingAssets/ReadMe.txt

-UnityMusicPlayer 1.25 DevBuild
+UnityMusicPlayer 1.25
-Thank you for helping test UMP!
+Thank you for using UMP!

 UnityMusicPlayer has been developed by
 2Cat Studios

-	Gibson Bethke	- Programming and Application Design Jan Heemstra	- Planning and Support
+	Michael Bethke	- Programming and Application Design Jan Heemstra	- Planning and Support
 	Joshua Wade	- Additional Planning and Product Testing